 - You’re willing to add fertilizer/plant food as needed

-- You will use good quality potting soil 😉
+- You promise to use good quality potting soil 😉

 Have you tried a vertical container garden yet?
 I’d love to hear your thoughts in the comments!